Domos-Snips/arduino-tpuart/README.md

 Hardware
 --------

-We leverage Siemens BCU 5WG1117-2AB12 - for about 30€
+We leverage Siemens BCU 5WG1 117-2AB12 - for about ~30€

+We leverage ARDUINO MEGA (SERIAL PORT 1)
+-> No restrictions on the programming

+We leverage ARDUINO UNO (SERIAL PORT)
+-> During programming, the BCU may have no connection to the ARDUINO UNO -> After programming for communication ICSP 1 PIN 5 and ICSP PIN 6 connect, tested only with ARDUINO UNO revision 3

 Software
 --------